-Bosleys charge a standard commission rate, but unlike many other salesrooms, Bosleys does not charge illustration fee, research fee, unsold fee, nor is there a minimum fee per lot.
+Bosleys selling commission is 20% (plus VAT) on the hammer price, negotionable on high value items / collections.
+Unlike many other salerooms, Bosleys does not charge any illustration fee, research fee, unsold fee, nor is there a minimum fee per lot.

 For the consigning of important and large collections commission selling rates are open for discussion.

-A complimentary catalogue is supplied to vendors of consignments.
+A complimentary catalogue is supplied to vendors of consignments over £500.

 WITHDRAWAL OF LOTS.
 A Seller may not withdraw any lot from the sale without Bosleys permission.
 If either Bosleys or the Seller withdraw a lot, the Seller will be charged a fee equal to 30% of lowest estimate or highest bid received, plus any photography, advertising, publicity and research charges incurred with a minimum fee of £50 per lot.